Dead Friend: Plot

 Three high school girls are bored and decide to conduct a séance with a bunshinsaba - a traditional Korean ouija board.
-As the spirit is called by Eun-jung (Lee Yoon-ji), her sister, Eun-seo (Jeon Hye-bin), scolds the girls.
-Eun-jung jokingly wishes that the ghost had taken Eun-seo away and that if they do not send the ghost away, it will kill them.
+As the spirit is called by Eun-jeong (Lee Yoon-ji), her sister, Eun-seo (Jeon Hye-bin), scolds the girls.
+Eun-jeong jokingly wishes that the ghost had taken Eun-seo away and that if they do not send the ghost away, it will kill them.
 Eun-seo is then killed by a ghostly water presence.

 The amnesiac Min Ji-won (Kim Ha-neul), who is an expert swimmer, begins to have nightmares of a ghost from her forgotten past, which seems to be connected to water.
-She is confronted by an estranged friend, Yu-jung, who tells her that because of Ji-won, "Su-in" is coming for them.
-Yu-jung is soon found dead.
+She is confronted by an estranged friend, Yu-jeong, who tells her that because of Ji-won, "Su-in" is coming for them.
+Yu-jeong is soon found dead.

-Ji-won slowly remembers that she used to lead an elitist clique back in high school which consisted of herself, Eun-seo, Yu-jung, and Mi-kyung.
+Ji-won slowly remembers that she used to lead an elitist clique back in high school which consisted of herself, Eun-seo, Yu-jeong, and Mi-gyeong.
 Before she became part of the clique, Ji-won was friends with Su-in (Nam Sang-mi), but her ego turned her to regard the introverted Su-in as a laughingstock.
-Ji-won visits her last remaining clique member, Mi-kyung, who is confined to a mental hospital, but the latter lashes out at her.
+Ji-won visits her last remaining clique member, Mi-gyeong, who is confined to a mental hospital, but the latter lashes out at her.
 Ji-won learns from Su-in's mother that the event that led to her amnesia was a trip to a forest with the girls, from which Su-in never came back.
-Mi-kyung is drowned by the ghost.
+Mi-gyeong is drowned by the ghost.